pip-services/pip-services-docs/content/en/net/grpc/services/grpc_endpoint.md

 #### Open
-Opens a connection using the parameters resolved by the referenced connection resolver and creates a GRPC server (service) using the set options and parameters.
+Opens a connection using the parameters resolved by the referenced connection resolver and creates a gRPC server (service) using the set options and parameters.

 > `public virtual` Task OpenAsync(string correlationId)